sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/saltstack.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your SaltStack API token, username/password, and other sensitive information?
-Does event-based templating apply for the SaltStack integration?
-Are there other features to add here?

 - Use Sensu annotations to specify SaltStack functions and trigger parameters for remediation actions for a check.
+- Supports both SaltStack Enterprise and SaltStack Open Source.
+- Supports SaltStack functions such as `service`, `state`, `saltutil`, and `grains` including `arg` and `kwarg` arguments.
+- Can use [environment variables and secrets management][7] to avoid exposing your SaltStack username/password.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.
+- [Event-based templating][2]: make use of event data to specify the minion to target for rememdiation.

 ## Get the plugin